reidjs/clever-tweets/README.md

 ## What is clever?

-*Within the context of this repo*, "clever" tweets are the ones that make you think, "Good one!
+*Within the context of this repo*, "clever tweets" are the ones that make you think, "Good one!
 Why didn't I think of that?"
 You will know them when you see them.
-Everyone will have a different perspective on what is, and is not, funny, clever, humorous, insightful, etc. Please take a look at the [examples](./tweets/) to find some examples of what I think are clever.
+Everyone will have a different perspective on what is, and is not, funny, clever, humorous, or insightful.
+Please take a look at the [tweets](./tweets/) to find some examples of clever tweets.
 You may have a different definition of clever, that's great!
 Please add some tweets that you think are clever by creating a pull request.

 It's more important we define what does NOT belong here: